sagredo-dev/vqadmin/README.md

   * Compile-time errors
   + vQadmin compiles on all Unix-based systems.
 If you get any errors when compiling, check to see if you have the required libraries compiled in at link time.
-If all else fails, mail info@inter7.com.

   * '500 Internal Server Error' message from the webserver when trying to use the CGI.
   + This could be a great deal of things.
 Most likely it's related to the .htaccess file you setup.
 Make sure it's readable by the webserver.

-  * Other
-  + info@inter7.com
 ```

 ## 6. More info and support